Samui for sale

 Condominium pre-construction

-1. I.E.E. or I.A.E. documentation (environmental impact assessment report depending on the size of the development)
+1. I.E.E. or I.A.E. documentation (environmental impact assessment report depending on the size (number of units) of the development)

-3. Land upgrade (the land must have a freehold title deed Chanote/ Nor Sor 4 Jor to be registered and licensed as a condominium)
+3. Land upgrade if applicable (the land must have a freehold title deed Chanote/ Nor Sor 4 Jor to be registered and licensed as a condominium)

 Condominium construction